mlobacz/oneclick-lca-assignment/README.md

     ```bash
     python3 scripts/extract_table.py [relative_path_to_pdf] [comma delimited numbers of pages with tables] [accuracy(optional)]
     ```
-    for example below command will exctract tables from page 8 of `pdfdocs/mrepd/R00024.pdf` file with default accuracy of 95.
+    for example below commands will extract tables from all pages of `pdfdocs/mrepd/R00024.pdf` and `pdfdocs/mrepd/R00025.pdf` files with default accuracy of 95.
     ```bash
-    python3 scripts/extract_table.py pdfdocs/mrepd/R00024.pdf 8
+    python3 scripts/extract_table.py pdfdocs/mrepd/R00024.pdf all
+    python3 scripts/extract_table.py pdfdocs/mrepd/R00025.pdf all
     ```
     for help (like example page values) type:
     ```bash